CSCfi/Kielipankki-korp-frontend-plugins/doc/frontend_devel.md

 Settings are required unless specified to be optional.

 __autocomplete__ - Boolean.
 Enable autocomplete (see **autoc**-directive) for simple search.

+__lemgramComplete__ - An alternative lemgram autocompletion for the simple search, overriding the default Karp-based completion.
+If specified, it should be an object containing two functions:

+- `makeHTTPArgs (wf, resources, corporaIDs, httpArgs)` → `{ method: ..., url: ..., params: ... }`

+  Create HTTP arguments for the lemgram completion call based on the given arguments.
+Arguments:
+    - `wf`: the word form (prefix) to complete
+    - `resources`: completion resources to use (need not be used)
+    - `corporaIDs`: ids of selected corpora
+    - `httpArgs`: default HTTP arguments object containing `method`, `url` and `params` Return value: HTTP arguments object containing `method`, `url` and `params`

+- `makeLemgramList (data)` → `[lemgram]`

+  Extract lemgrams from data returned by the lemgram completion call.
+  Return value: array of lemgrams as strings

 __languages__ - Array of supported interface language codes s.a. `["en", "sv"]`